Florida Law Squatters Rights: A Fight for Private Property Rights

 Forcing property owners to go through the court system, and the eviction process is often slow and frustrating.
 Waiting for the court order or writ of posession can feel like forever.

-Florida Legislators Take a Stand
+Legislators Take a Stand with Squatting Law in Florida

-To address these concerns, the Florida Legislature passed HB 621 known as the squatters bill during the 2024 Session.
 The bill now a new squatters law in Florida, effective July 1, 2024.
 This strong law helps property owners' rights.

 Both chambers of the Florida Legislature passed House Bill 621, titled “Property Rights.”
 Lawmakers agreeing across the board on any issue, is something that doesn't happen that often.
 Fortunately, the lawmakers made the right decision this time.
 This issue has been effecting Florida property owners, way to often.